gscrow/dressipi-com/privacy.markdown

 ### To Connect to Many Retailers

 Our Services allow you to use your profile to easily view recommendations and receive content whenever you are within the online or instore environments of any of our <a href="#privacy" class="anchor-link-privacy">retail partners</a>.
 To do so, you choose to “connect” your profile with each individual retailer.
-It is your choice whether to connect to any or all retail partners within the Dressipi retail partner network.
+It is your choice whether to connect to any or all retail partners within the Dressipi retail partner network, and you can modify your choices at any time, either through the <a href="#privacy" class="anchor-link-privacy">account page</a> or directly via the retailer website (for example, by modifying your cookies preferences).

 ### To Communicate with You